|

 success or failure of educational programs in rural Alaska, they are

-directly influence how the programs operate, and thus, determine
+the persons who most directly influence how the programs operate, and

-role is somewhat
+of the administrative role is somewhat impressionistic and incomplete,

-impressionistic and incomplete, I have attempted to shed some
+I have attempted to shed some light on how alternative administrative

-program development, with the
+styles can influence educational program development, with the hope

-adapt their efforts to meet the needs of the people they serve.
-Maybe
+to meet the needs of the people they serve.
+Maybe then we will begin

-educational programs and practices that are flexible, sensitive,
+to develop educational programs and practices that are flexible, sensitive,

 and adaptive enough to be truly applicable across cultures.